MA in English

 Unlike many programs, we offer the flexibility of both online and traditional face-to-face classes so that you can choose a format that suits your lifestyle.
 Our on-campus courses run in three-hour blocks during the late afternoon and evening, perfect for working professionals.
 All classes are taught by faculty members who know your name and are invested in your education.
 Hallmarks of our program include flexibility in scheduling, a variety of degree options, high-quality curriculum, small class sizes and superior mentoring.

-We also collaborate closely with the Multicultural Gender and Women's Studies Department at TWU and offer a number of cross-listed courses.
+As part of the Department of Language, Culture & Gender Studies at TWU, we also collaborate closely with the Multicultural Gender and Women's Studies Program and offer a number of cross-listed courses.
 As a result, we often share students.
-Gender and Women's Studies students may also earn an M.A. in English, while our M.A students can earn credit toward their degrees or toward the Graduate Certificate in Multicultural Gender and Women's Studies.
+Gender and Women's Studies students may also earn an MA in English, while our MA students can earn credit toward their degrees or toward the Graduate Certificate in Multicultural Gender and Women's Studies.

 - Course rotation